-Hearst lived in the home, hosting lavish parties throughout its construction until his failing health forced him to relocate in 1947.
-The building ceased then.
-He died in 1951, and in 1954 the palatial estate was designated a California State Park.
+Hearst lived in the home, hosting lavish parties throughout its construction until his failing health forced him to relocate in 1947, at which time construction ceased.
+He died in 1951, and in 1958 the palatial estate was designated a California State Park.
 Little has changed inside the castle since then.
 Descendants of the zebras and rare deer in the private zoo still roam the grounds.
 Today, just as then, people are eager to catch a glimpse of how the world’s most notorious newspaper magnate lived in glamour while the rest of the country suffered the economic devastation of the 1930s.

 Know Before You Go

 The visitor center is located just off Highway 1, where you can take a bus to the castle grounds.
 Special holiday tours are offered from the end of November through December when the castle is decorated in holiday decor and a lighted garden tour is included.
 The actual castle is located at 35.686075°, -121.169600° ... if you want to attempt an independent wander.

 A ticket must be purchased online (recommended) or in person for one of the many guided tours offered that access the castle grounds.
 The tours vary in price and length, with each focusing on a specific aspect of the stately home.
 A separate tour is offered to those who have mobility issues.
 Once your tour is over you will be able to visit certain restricted areas at your leisure.

 Multiple tours can be booked for one day.
 The visitors center includes a museum filled with artworks and artifacts related to the history of the property.
 Included in the price of admission is a 45-minute film that tells the story of how the Hearst castle came to be.